it-projects-llc/odoo-saas-tools/_posts/2017-06-06-fundraising-campaign.md

 **8 000 $US package**.

-* Only 5 packages are available at the begining
+* Only 5 packages are available at the beginning
 * It is the only way to get exclusive early deploy after finishing *phase #1*
 * One year of support after deploy
 * First places at sponsors list

 **5 000 $US package**.

-* Only 5 packages are available at the begining
+* Only 5 packages are available at the beginning
 * Priority deploy after finishing *phase #2*
 * Half year of support after deploy
 * Second places at sponsors list